gb160/gb160.github.io/info_purchasing.md

 Use this software at your own risk, we accept no responsibility for any damage caused by, or to your DJI device.

+###Payment Methods

+#To Purchase with Bitcoin or Etherium, use the button below:

+{% include button_crypto.html %}

+#To Purchase with Paypal or Credit/Debit card, use the options below:

 <div id="smart-button-container">
       <div style="text-align: center;">